heptarch/heptarch.github.io/drafts/demon.md

 dully on his forehead.
 She senses they have been talking for hours.
 There is a plate of crumbs beside them.
 "Why, what a thoughtless begoo I am!
+Guests should not go hungry at the Ashen House.
 Ha!"
 The little man clicks his
 fingers and the crumbs assemble into a scone.
 <!--The logs in the fire crackle and brightly unburn.--> "I may have borrowed a